 The Forces of Magnetism may be thought of as attributes or outcomes that exemplify excellence in nursing.
 UbiCare supports nurses in partnering with patients to achieve exemplary quality of care and to meet quality improvement goals as required for the Magnet Recognition Program.
-To attain Magnet status, professional nurses must be involved in educational activities within the organization and community (Force 11, Nurses as Teachers).
+To attain Magnet status, professional nurses must be involved in educational activities within the organization and community (Eligibility Requirements).
 The messaging series helps nurses achieve this goal by connecting nurses to their patients and the community 24/7.
 Nurses also welcome the evidence-based information to use in teaching childbirth and parenting classes.

 UbiCare supports the IHI’s Idealized Design of Perinatal Care (2005) in promoting a “prepared and activated mother, ultimately resulting in a stabilized mother and baby.”